microsoft/vcpkg-docs/vcpkg/users/platforms/android.md

 ---
 # Android

-The following triplets x64-android, arm-neon-android, and arm64-android are supported in vcpkg CI.
+The triplets x64-android, arm-neon-android, and arm64-android are tested by vcpkg's public catalog CI.

 ## Android Build Requirements